tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * The usage agreement is where the MetaMask team asks you to collaborate on improving the tool.

-* This agreement to participate is optional and is a personal choice.
+* This agreement to participate is optional, and a personal choice.

 ![MetaMask installation - 6](Images/metamask-6.png)

-In the next window, explain to students that they should enter the twelve word mnemonic of their local wallet, their wallet password, and they should click on the `I have read and agree to the Terms of Use` checkbox to continue.
+In the next window, explain to students that they should enter the 12-word mnemonic of their local wallet, their wallet password, and then click the `I have read and agree to the Terms of Use` checkbox to continue.

-Explain to students that we can securely accept the `Terms of Use` from MetaMask.
+Tell students that we can securely accept the `Terms of Use` from MetaMask.
 If anyone has a concern about this step, invite them to read through the terms by clicking on the link.

 ![MetaMask installation - 7](Images/metamask-7.png)